 The Kosciuszko Alpine Way

 This is one of Australia’s greatest scenic drives, winding through the magnificent Kosciuszko National Park.
-You’ll pass by snow capped peaks, fields ablaze with wildflowers and deep blue lakes teaming with trout.
+You’ll pass by snow-capped peaks, fields ablaze with wildflowers and deep blue lakes teeming with trout.
 The diverse array of wildlife is sure to keep you enthralled.

 The Southern Section

 When leaving Albury the route crosses the Hume Weir and then heads towards the quaint town of Walwa, nestled on the banks of the Murray River.
 The route follows the Murray and affords magnificent views of the western faces of the Snowy Mountains.

 Begin to discover what Australia’s High Country really means.
 Just before Corryong the route turns off to Khancoban and Thredbo.
 Khancoban was built as a construction town for the Snowy Mountains Hydro-electric Scheme.

 The Scheme is one of the great feats of world engineering with massive pipes, power stations, and information centres dotted along the route.
 The displays at the Murray One power station, near Khancoban, give an overview of the Scheme.